lisaong/diec/day4/README.md

 This example performs online training of a gesture detector on a Raspberry Pi, using live sensor readings from a BBC Micro:bit.

-1. Collect data from micro:bit
+1. Collect data from Micro:bit
 2. Train initial model using Google Colab, save a model checkpoint
 3. Load model checkpoint on a Raspberry Pi
-4. Continue training on the Raspberry Pi, using live sensor data from the micro:bit
+4. Continue training on the Raspberry Pi, using live sensor data from the Micro:bit

 ## Micro:bit Programming
-Using the [Python Micro:bit Editor](https://python.microbit.org/v/1.1), flash a micro:bit with [microbit/device_code.py](microbit/device_code.py)
+Using the [Python Micro:bit Editor](https://python.microbit.org/v/1.1), flash a Micro:bit with [microbit/device_code.py](microbit/device_code.py)

 ## Initial data collection
-In this section, you will collect data for your own micro:bit gesture.
+In this section, you will collect data for your own Micro:bit gesture.

-1. Find the serial port path associated with micro:bit
+1. Find the serial port path associated with Micro:bit

    a.
-With the micro:bit **disconnected**:
+With the Micro:bit **disconnected**:

        On MacOS, use `ls /dev/cu.*`

        On Windows, open Device Manager and expand "Ports (COM & LPT)"

    b.
-Connect the micro:bit:
+Connect the Micro:bit:

        On MacOS, use `ls /dev/cu.*`, you should see a path that looks similar to `/dev/cu.usbmodemXXXX`